 This is my very simple recipe for gooseberry chutney that is made in about 20 minutes: a perfect partner for cheese or smoked fish.

-These are soft, full-flavoured sticky buns that have had slow rises to give a far greater depth of flavour.
+These are light, full-flavoured sticky buns that have had slow rises to give a far greater depth of flavour.
 Small pieces of dried cranberries, juicy raisins, ginger and vibrant bursts of citrus run through the sweet, spiced dough.
 Continue reading “Hot cross buns with attitude”

 Piccalilli is one of my favourite preserves and making a batch late summer is something of an annual ritual that I always look forward to.
 Continue reading “Piccalilli: a prince among preserves!”